hackclub/hackclub/workshops/particle_physics/README.md

 class Particle {}
 ```

+A [class](https://en.wikipedia.org/wiki/Class_(computer_programming)) is just a way of connecting a set of variables and functions in one package.
 Now that you have a particle class, you need to define what the particle can do.

 ```javascript
 class Particle {